 - ½ cup raisins

-- In a large saucepan, coat the bottom of the pan with extra virgin olive oil and add ground beef.
+- Coat a large saucepan with extra virgin olive oil and add ground beef.

 - Add the onion to the meat and saute it.
 Set aside.